-The time allowed for taking a written course exam is a maximum of three hours.
-The board of examiners has the power to grant an extension of 25% with a maximum of 30 minutes to the time allowed for taking an exam if a student has a functional disorder.
+The time allowed for taking a course exam is a maximum of three hours.
+The board of examiners has the power to grant an extension for taking an exam if a student has a functional disorder.

 Article 3.3 Written work